trieshard/source-strategy-assessment/README.md

 **Who can be assessed?**

-- Groups from 2 people to thousands under the same criteria
+- Groups from 2 people to thousands can use this framework

-- Assessment value is best with a cohesive group such as a business and involving more than 20 people
+- Assessment value is best with a cohesive group, such as a business, and involving more than 20 people

 - Assessment value increases if the assessed group is (or aspires to be)